 The White Guys (Almost) All Look Alike.
 Oh, And It’s (Almost) All White Guys

 Yes, it was 1986 and diversity wasn’t exactly at the forefront of everyone’s minds, but seriously?
 Aside from Charlie and token black guy with the ironic call sign Sundown (who I am relatively sure was added in after someone watching the movie and went “It’s all white people!
-We must find a person of color to add to this movie!”)
+We must find a person to color to add to this movie!”)

 To add insult to injury…these dudes were so stereotypical white guys, it hurts.
 Be honest – would you be able to tell Slider, Wolfman and Hollywood apart in a line up?
 I’ve watched the movie at least 70 times and I’m pretty sure I couldn’t.
 And it’s not an accident; according to an article about the 30th anniversary of the movie, “The look of the actors in the pilot program was inspired by Bruce Weber photography, specifically his first book featuring scantily clad (and some nude) male models in a military theme.”